The role of the Academic Board

 - course approval and review

-- admission and selection requirements
+- establishing admission and selection requirements

-- conferral of awards
+- recommending conferral of awards

-- student discipline and academic appeals.
+- oversight of student integrity, progression and academic appeals.

 Members of the Academic Board